 How it Happened!

 Mothers’ Fabric (with the help of Patches) opened in October of 2005 with about 500 bolts of fabric and a few notions.
 Now, there are about 3000 bolts to choose from, the newest patterns, books, stencils, cutters, thread, kits, and more!
-We are open five days a week.
+We are open four days a week.
+Saturdays by appointment.
 We will be offering classes as soon as the lower level class area is made beautiful.
 We’re working on it!

 In 1991, my mother and I signed up for a six-week course at Georgian College in Owen Sound.
 The instructor was a local quilter, Eleanor Griffith and the quilt top was Eleanor Burns’ log cabin.
 So you could say that the two Eleanor’s were the cause of my quilting addiction.